Random quench predicts universal properties of amorphous solids: Random quench model

-The distribution of quench stress \eqref{sq1} has no spatial correlations, thus naturally modelling Brownian forces.
-Renormalization arguments \cite{DeGiuli18,DeGiuli18a} predict that corrections to \eqref{sq1} will introduce a length scale $a$ which is on the order of the relevant microscopic length, namely the particle radius.
-In our continuum treatment, we will employ a cutoff $\Lambda \approx 2\pi/a$ in momentum space, so that corrections to \eqref{sq1} need not be explicitly incorporated.
+Standard renormalization arguments \cite{DeGiuli18,DeGiuli18a} predict that corrections to \eqref{sq1} will introduce a length scale $a$ which is on the order of the relevant microscopic length, namely the particle radius. {We therefore expect our model to be valid on scales much larger than this size.
+In particular, the Gaussian distribution \eqref{sq1} should be valid, so long as the liquid state does not have relevant long-range correlations. } In our continuum treatment, we will employ a cutoff $\Lambda \approx 2\pi/a$ in momentum space, so that corrections to \eqref{sq1} need not be explicitly incorporated.